rosettatype/design-regression/_posts/2024-01-17-can-we-selectively-attend-to-the-top-halves-of-letters-and-ignore-the-bottom-halves.md

    </div>
 </div>

-<figcaption id="fig:four"><strong>Figure 4:</strong> Example trial from the study.
+<figcaption id="fig:four"><strong>Figure 4:</strong> An example trial from the study.
 Click on arrows to proceed.
 Participants were asked to look at a series of two letters, presented one after the other, with a pattern mask in between.
-The transition was automatic after defined period of time for each letter and mask.
-Only, after both letters had been shown, the response options were shown and the letters hidden.
+The transition was automatic after a defined period of time for each letter and mask.
+The response options were shown, and the letters hidden, after both letters had been shown.
 The task was to say whether the top halves of the two letters were identical.</figcaption>

 <video width="800" height="800" class="outlined" muted autoplay>
   <source src="/assets/2024-01-17-can-we-selectively-attend-to-the-top-halves-of-letters-and-ignore-the-bottom-halves/all-letters.mp4" type="video/mp4">